This study presents the writer's personal opinion and interpretation.

-There are several ideas from different theological perspectives based upon their reasoning and interpretation from several scriptures.
-Many, if not most, believe all people's souls go to Hades (understood to be the unseen abode of the souls of the dead) when they die and remain there until His Second Coming.
-They do not believe Christ released the righteous held captive in the Paradise side of Hades taking them with Him when He ascended.
-This interpretation is shown below.
+There are several ideas from different theological perceptions based upon personal reasoning and interpretation or lack thereof.
+Many people, if not most, believe all souls go to Hades when they die and remain there until Christ's Second Coming.
+They believe Christ did not released the righteous held captive in the Paradise side of Hades or take them with Him when He ascended back to the Father. .

 "… it is appointed for man to die ONCE, and after that comes judgment" [no second chance, no reincarnation (rd)] (Hebrews 9:27).